 A root canal on a molar usually takes about 90 minutes.
 Smaller teeth usually only need an hour or so.
 To prepare the tooth and place the crown in the second appointment usually requires about an hour.

-What Will My Mouth Feel Like After a Root Canal?
+What Will My Mouth Feel Like After A Root Canal?

 Afterward, you will have some soreness, mainly from your mouth being open during the procedure, but the pain is no longer acute.
 Your surrounding gums may have some residual soreness if the infection was impacting them, as they return to normal now that the infection is gone.